oddlama/agenix-rekey/README.md

           nativeBuildInputs = [ config.agenix-rekey.package ];
         };

-        # You can define agenix-rekey.nodes if you want to change which
+        # You can define agenix-rekey.nixosConfigurations if you want to change which
-        # hosts # are considered for rekeying.
+        # hosts are considered for rekeying.
         # Refer to the flake.parts section on agenix-rekey to see all available options.
-        agenix-rekey.nodes = inputs.self.nixosConfigurations; # (not technically needed, as it is already the default)
+        agenix-rekey.nixosConfigurations = inputs.self.nixosConfigurations; # (not technically needed, as it is already the default)
       };
     };
 }